chevalinator/ReadingSummary/The Five Dysfunctions of a Team - Patrick Lencioni/readme.md

 - Team rewards. shift reward from individual to team can create a culture of accountability.

-Role of leader: Encourage the team to
+Role of leader: Encourage the team to serve as the 1st accountability mechanism.
+Sometime leaders create an environnement where they are themselves the only source of discipline.
+This create an environnement where team members assume that the leader is holding the others accountable and so hold back even when they see something that is not right.
+Leader should be the ultimate arbiter of discipline when the team fails.
+Accountability should not be perceived as being a consensus approach but merely a shared team responsibility.

 ----